Release Date: 2017-01-18

 Sero JE, Sailem HZ, Ardy RC, Almuttaqi H, Zhang T, Bakal C

-To download individual files in your browser, you can browse original data.
+To download original image files in your browser, you can access original data.

 Download as JSON.

-For more download options, including FTP, see the IDR Data download page.
+For more download options, including bulk download using Globus or FTP clients, see the IDR Data download page.

 Sample Type: cell